ranenbg/Arduino-FFB-wheel/README.md

 - "i" averaging of analog inputs
 - "t" 4x4 button matrix support
 - "m" replacement pinouts for Arduino ProMicro
+*some combinations are not possible at the same time like "z" and "s", beacause they both use the same Arduino pin

 ## Firmware download